The Barcelona Open is an ATP 500 clay court tournament that is held annually in Barcelona, Spain.

 Draw

-The draws for the 2023 singles and doubles competitions in Barcelona will be made the week before the start of the tournament.
+The draws for the 2023 singles and doubles competitions in Barcelona were made the week before the start of the tournament and are available to view on the official ATP website (see links below).

 Prize Money and Ranking Points